Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Alternative measurement scheme

-By repeating many instances of the same simulation for different interaction times $\tau$, the excitation probability $P_1\left(\tau\right)$ is obtained, from which it is possible to obtain the probability $P\left(E\right)$, directly connected to the Franck-Condon profile.
+By repeating many instances of the same simulation for different interaction times $\tau$, the excitation probability $P_1\left(\tau\right)$ is obtained, from which it is possible to obtain the probability $P\left(E\right)$, which is directly connected to the Franck-Condon profile.
+The Fourier integral is truncated by a cutoff $\tau_c = 2\pi / \Delta\omega$ that is given by the accuracy $\Delta\omega$ with which we seek to reproduce the spectra.

+This measurement approach requires a different number of repetitions from the previous one.
+For a given target precision for the probability of excitation $\Delta P_1$, the number of repetitions necessary to characterize $P_1\left(t\right)$ at a given instant $t$ will be $1/\left(\Delta P_1\right)^2$.
+Choosing a time resolution $\Delta t$, the total time necessary to gather sufficient statistics to characterize $P_1\left(t\right)$ in the interval $\left[0,\tau_m\right]$ will be